TheOdinProject/curriculum/nodeJS/express/routing.md

 app.get("/", (req, res) => res.send("Hello, world!"));
 ```

-`app.get("/" ...` tells us that this route will match any requests that go through `app` (our whole server) that have the GET HTTP verb and are for the `/` path.
+`app.get("/" ...` tells us that this route will match any GET requests that go through the `app` router (which is our whole server!) to the `/` path.
 If instead we had the following:

 ```javascript
 app.post("/messages", (req, res) => res.send("This is where you can see any messages."));